hujhax/austin-improv-wiki/Troupes/Mother Punch.md

 ## Summary
 ### Press Blurb
-Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>In Mother Punch Presents: Hollywouldn't, "Girl, Interrupted" could be a story about a girl going on a killing spree after being interrupted, and "Star Wars" about a teen's fight for opera stardom.
+Their press blurb, taken from a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> In Mother Punch Presents: Hollywouldn't, "Girl, Interrupted" could be a story about a girl going on a killing spree after being interrupted, and "Star Wars" about a teen's fight for opera stardom.
 That's because, in this show, an improviser will narrate an actual film he/she has never seen (suggested by the audience) while the other improvisers act it out.
-It's bound to be nothing like the real films -- and hilarious!</blockquote>
+It's bound to be nothing like the real films -- and hilarious!

 ### "What's Your Deal?"
-Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:<blockquote>We all started playing together in level 3 at the hideout.
+Their answer to the "What's Your Deal?" question on a 2015 application to perform at [[Theatres/The Hideout Theatre|The Hideout Theatre]]:
+> We all started playing together in level 3 at the hideout.
 Our format, Hollywouldn't was created after interesting interpretations of both Rocky IV and St. Elmo's fire during class breaks.
-We had so much fun playing with this in the free fringe we wanted to bring it back!</blockquote>
+We had so much fun playing with this in the free fringe we wanted to bring it back!

 ## More Information
 * [The troupe's facebook page.](http://www.facebook.com/motherpunch512)